RocketSoftware/BankDemo/README.md

 # Micro Focus Bankdemo Application
 This project provides tutorials and demonstrations of features in the Micro Focus Enterprise Server and Enterprise Developer products.
-To use these materials, download the assets of the project [release](https://github.com/MicroFocus/BankDemo/releases) that matches the version of the Micro Focus product you will be using and follow the appropriate READMEs.
+To use these materials, download the assets of the project [release](https://github.com/MicroFocus/BankDemo/releases) that matches the version of the Micro Focus product you will be using.
+Check and follow the appropriate READMEs for instructions.

 ## Contents